-We’re guessing your beard hair feels a heck a lot coarser and tough than the hair on your wife’s head (or on your own if it’s not too short).
+We’re guessing your beard feels a heck a lot coarser and tough than the hair on your wife’s head (or on your own if it’s not too short).

 Head hair and beard hair are different beasts, as is the skin found underneath it.